-General McCrystal demonstrated in Iraq what happens when a leader collaborates, coordinate and consult with teams in a centralised forum.
-His methodology changed leading by command and control, to leading by consultation and collaboration.
+General McCrystal demonstrated in Iraq what happens when a leader collaborates, coordinates and consults with teams in a centralised forum.
+His methodology changed from leading by command and control to leading by consultation and collaboration.
 This is the primary objective of the Safety Improvement Group.

 How often have you heard that safety is everyone's responsibility?
-The principals that McChrystal demonstrated in a military setting embodies this.
+The principles that McChrystal demonstrated in a military setting embody this.
 If safety is everyone's responsibility, then the people at risk should be involved in managing the risks.

 Competence and Capacity

 Of course, it would be reckless to allow autonomy in the absence of capacity and competency.
 Therefore, for this system to work, it must be supported by training, coaching and mentoring activities, based on a needs analysis of the organisation.
 The Health and Safety Advisor plays a key role in this space.

 Sifting through intelligence and making sense of data

 At the heart of the Safety Improvement Group (SIG) Health & Safety Management System lies the four chambers namely Leadership, Worker Engagement, Risk Management and Trusted Advice.
 What feeds this system is intelligence and data.
 Think of it as the bloodstream fueling the heart and the rest of the body.
 Without good data, there can't be effective monitoring and review and certainly no improvement.
 Similar to how Task Force Black utilised data (intelligence) to achieve success in operations, it is important to invest in health and safety data management software.
 This is necessary to support auditing and reporting functions through accurately capturing lead and lag data essential to assess performance.
 If this can be done in real-time even better